 Please note that you do need to earn a minimum of a C grade in every prerequisite course.
 Your goal is to have completed or currently be taking enough classes that you have 5 or fewer prerequisite credits remaining.

-In order to make the transition from Pre-Public Health to Public Health you need to have a UA GPA of 2.500 or higher.
+In order to make the transition into Advanced Standing you need to have a UA GPA of 2.000 or higher.
 This is a firm GPA requirement.

 How do you know it's time for you to apply for major admission?